lakshay007/Qnexus/README.md

 # QNexus: Gamified Educational Platform

-QNexus is a gamified educational platform designed to blend fun and learning into a seamless experience.
+QNexus is a gamified educational platform, designed to blend fun and learning into a seamless experience.
 Embracing the motto 'Learn Hard, Game Harder', QNexus integrates academic content with interactive games, creating an engaging learning environment.

 ## Built for M# (Manipal) Hackathon, 2023